pgsleepy/ultimatexr.io-1/content/docs/contributing-to-the-guide/guidelines.md

 If you're new to Markdown or need a refresher, check out this [Markdown guide](https://www.markdownguide.org/) for a complete guide on how to use it.

-You can also click on the "Edit this page on GitHub" link on the right side of each documentation page to view the Markdown source.
-This can help you understand how specific sections are written.
+You can also click on the *Edit this page on GitHub* link on the right side of each documentation page to view the Markdown source.
+This can help you understand how specific sections are written:

 ![](/media/docs/contributing-to-the-guide/_common/CommunityMenu.png)